 We support and encourage others to support the International Otter Survival Fund.
 They are a grassroots organization dedicated to conserving the 13 species of otters worldwide through international education campaigns and conservation projects in their countries of origin.
 You can find out more about all species of otters, as well as financially support their efforts, through their website.

 Starting in 2018 we have added another option for our guests.
 As Nurtured by Nature has grown, we are finally able to work on the last part of our mission statement which states, “Create innovative and sustainable conservation projects”.
-Through our Conservation level Otter Swim Encounter, we have established that $400 of every guest’s $600 program fee will be sent DIRECTLY to support conservation programs around the world!
+Through our Conservation level Otter Swim Encounter, we have established that 75% of each program will be sent DIRECTLY to support conservation programs around the world!
 We have pledged to financially assist International Otter Survival Fund workshops.

 The International Otter Survival Fund website explains that their “workshops are to train students from throughout south-east Asia in otter field techniques, public awareness programs, law enforcement and general conservation issues.
 Local government personnel are invited to attend to encourage better law enforcement and otter protection.
 Similar workshops have been extremely successful and their impact is ongoing in the community and has led to the demand for workshops in other parts of Asia.
 In upcoming workshops, 30 students will be trained so that they can then carry out their own research and education programs.
 Instructors will be drawn from IOSF and the IUCN Otter Specialists Group and they will provide their time for free.